InboundSugar866/File-Mangement-System-V2/README.md

 - User Registration: Allows users to register to upload files.

-- Add File: Enables users to add a title, description, and upload files in any supported format in the '''files''' folder.
+- Add File: Enables users to add a title, description, and upload files in any supported format in the ```files``` folder.

 - File Detail: More file description.